 I have explained this test earlier in an article.
 You can refer to that article for earth resistance test.

-Thanks for reading about “new electrical installation testing methods”.
+Thanks for reading about “electrical installation testing procedures”.